 We are loving to go foraging for dead nettle!

 I once thought of dead nettle only as a horrible weed we needed to pull, but I am now understanding how useful it is.
 The common name of “dead nettle” refers to the fact that they do not have stingers like the stinging nettle.
 They have square stems and produce double-lipped flowers in a wide range of colors.
 The leaves of the plant are oval, jagged, have long stalks, and are arranged in pairs opposite to each other.
 They have a triangular, smoothed base and grow up to 3 cm to 8 cm in length and are 2 cm to 5 cm in width.

-Nettle flowers can also be dried and used in herbal teas later on.
+The flowers can also be used fresh, or dried and used in herbal teas later on.